Royal Welsh: Traditions

 The regiment's cap badge is a representation of the Prince of Wales's feathers (formerly the cap badge of the Royal Regiment of Wales), while the hackle of the Royal Welch Fusiliers is worn by all NCOs and Other Ranks.
-HM The Queen was the new regiment's Colonel-in-Chief until her death in September 2022.
+Queen Elizabeth II was the new regiment's Colonel-in-Chief until her death in September 2022.

 The regiment includes a goat, presented by the monarch; this is not a mascot but a ranking soldier.
 Lance Corporal William Windsor retired on 20 May 2009; a replacement, Fusilier William Windsor, was appointed on 15 June 2009.

 Regimental Band and Corps of Drums of The Royal Welsh

 The Regimental Band of The Royal Welsh is an all-brass band within the British Army.
 Formed of 30 soldiers who are all members of the Army Reserve, it can provide a marching band, a concert band or a fanfare team.

 In October 2009, due to £54m of Ministry of Defence budget cuts affecting front line services including the war in Afghanistan, all bookings from end of October 2009 until April 2010 were cancelled.
 This covered the Autumn Rugby Union Internationals and Remembrance Day.
 Band members agreed to honour all charity appearances during this period, but without pay.